Obituary: Tonya Lynn Unseld, 50, Raywick

 She is survived by one son, Cody Unseld; her parents, Brenda and Joe Followay; one sister, Nichole (Craig) Beam; one brother, Brandon Joe (Dani) Followay; three nieces, Samantha (Alex) Hamilton, Danielle Willett, and Olivia “Tadpole” (Willy) Moore; and good friends, Scott Cecil and Wally Brady.

-The celebration of life is noon Thursday, April 30, 2026, at Mill Creek Baptist Church with the Rev. Gary Chesser officiating.
+A celebration of life was noon Thursday, April 30, 2026 at Mill Creek Baptist Church.

 Memorial contributions may go to Mill Creek Baptist Church Building Fund, 431 Poplar Flat Road, Bardstown, KY 40004 or to Isaiah House, 100 Broadway St., Chaplin, KY 40012